micahcantor/blog/content/blog/thoughts-typed-racket.md

 (: list-length (All (A) (-> (Listof A) Integer)))
 ```

-I don't really care which is used but the documentation should stick to one style or the other.
+I don't care which is used but the documentation should stick to one style or the other.

 There's a similar issue in whether to use the procedure type constructor `->` as infix or prefix.
 In most parts of the documentation, the prefix notation is used, so the type of a procedure from `String` to `Number` would be `(-> String Number)`.
 In [other parts](https://docs.racket-lang.org/ts-guide/occurrence-typing.html#%28part._let-aliasing%29) however, the same type is written using infix notation as `(String -> Number)`.
 The fact that both of these create the same type and are used interchangeably is a bit confusing, given that everything else in Racket is generally written with prefix.